Kay0n/website-JART/README.md

 ### Install and Run:
 To setup the project after cloning, simply run ``npm install`` in the project directory.
 This will download all the necessary node packages needed to run the app.
-This assumes that node.js is installed.
+This assumes that node.js has already been installed.

 In order to start the webserver, run one of the following commands in the terminal:
  - ``npm run start`` - this will start the server normally.